google/aoss-verifier/README.md

 ### Verify metadata

-To verify metadata, you'll need to pass the metadata type, language, package id and the version of the package for which it is desired to verify the metadata via the `--metadata_type`, `--language`, `--package_id` and `--version` flags.
+To verify metadata, you'll need to pass the metadata type, language, package id and the version of the package for which it is desired to verify the metadata via the `--metadata_type`, `--language`, `--package_id`, `--version` and `--artifact_path` flags.

 ```command
 $ aoss-verifier verify-metadata --metadata_type TYPE --language LANGUAGE --package_id PACKAGE_ID --version VERSION [flags]